-Flexible workers will spend more time working alone – and will often be able to demonstrate better productivity and quality as a result.
+It’s not business as usualFlexible workers will spend more time working alone – and will often be able to demonstrate better productivity and quality as a result.
 However, they may also lack the motivation and morale that a communal working environment encourages.
 Simple collaboration tools, such as Lync and SharePoint can be employed to ensure everyone’s still a part of the team and gets the same overview of important information.

-The way in which employees communicate is unique to every office and is seldom set in stone.
+Infrastructure isn’t just about ITThe way in which employees communicate is unique to every office and is seldom set in stone.
 For remote or flexible workers, what used to be a desk catch-up might become a conference call, which could create a demand for additional conference lines and/or meeting rooms.

 Review securityThe threat landscape will multiply very quickly once personal devices, dual-purpose devices and multiple locations are introduced.
 Make sure to have an expert analyse the specific security controls that will be needed to protect against these and other threats.

 Think about productivityIt’s easy to think that you can create a remote working solution on a shoe-string.
 However, make a point of understanding the real impact of any cost-to-value decision for the longer-term.
 Don’t forget that not all employees are suited to home working, how are you going to ensure that they are being productive and manage them?
 IT systems can help, but you need clear policies that the IT will be monitoring and enforcing.
 Also, don’t forget that training may be required for some people and areas.

+Test itIt’s essential to test all these systems – and then test them again – to make sure that your flexible workers have access to the same tools and support as office-based workers.
+There is almost nothing that can’t be effectively tested ahead of time and failure to do so can have serious implications.
 Depending on the nature of the business, flexible working can, and often does, provide a number of advantages in terms of both productivity and costs.
 However, both the IT and management landscape will change significantly, and the sooner the business understands those changes the less likely it will be to face a crisis once these new rules take effect.
 Robert Rutherford is CEO of QuoStar.